lad338/dapp-assignment/assignment2-additional-task.md

 Answer:

-In crypto world, one can have more than one addresses, even the host.
+In the crypto world, one can have more than one address, even the host.
 So the host may "pretend" to be a player at the same time.
-Thus, the host-player can alawys submit the correct guess to "scam" other true players by always winning.
+Thus, the host-player can alaways submit the correct guess to "scam" other true players by always winning.

 A solution of it is to have the number being randomly created upon revealing.
-However, contracts is known to be deterministic thus there is no true randomness.
+However, contracts are known to be deterministic thus there is no true randomness.
 A Verifiable Random Function should be used.